ElementsProject/lightning/doc/lightningd-config.5.md

 channels.
 If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call lightning-setchannel(7).

+* **ip-discovery**=*BOOL*

+  Explicitly turn 'on' or 'off' public IP discovery to send `node_announcement` updates that contain the discovered IP with TCP port 9735 as announced address.
+  Default: turned off .
+  Note: You also need to open TCP port 9735 on your router towords your node.
+  Note: Will always be disabled if you use 'always-use-proxy'.

 * **disable-ip-discovery**

   Turn off public IP discovery to send `node_announcement` updates that contain